-Commitment 22.
-Anti-corruption academy
+22. Anti-corruption academy

 According to the Corruption Perceptions Index 2016 of Transparency International,20 Italy ranked sixtieth globally.
-In 2016,21 ANAC (the National Anti-Corruption Authority) highlighted the problem of a widespread lack of knowledge about the tools and mechanisms to prevent corruption in the PAs.
+In 2016,21 the ANAC highlighted the problem of a widespread lack of knowledge about the tools and mechanisms to prevent corruption in the PAs.
 This commitment aims to better educate public employees about anti-corruption tools and management through skills-based training and increased dialogue.